JeffCarpenter/funkwhale/README.rst

 Translate
 ^^^^^^^^^

-Translators willing to help can refer to `TRANSLATORS <TRANSLATORS.rst>`_ for instructions.
+Translators willing to help can refer to `TRANSLATORS <https://dev.funkwhale.audio/funkwhale/funkwhale/-/blob/develop/TRANSLATORS.rst>`_ for instructions.

 Code of Conduct
 ---------------